 Masterpiece Stories

-Gustav Klimt’s Last Painting – Lady with Fan
+Gustav Klimt’s Last Painting – Lady with a Fan

-Since its creation, at the end of Gustav Klimt’s life, Lady with Fan was controversial.
+Since its creation, at the end of Gustav Klimt’s life, Lady with a Fan was controversial.
 The piece was shown to the public only three times, causing public outcry because of its erotically charged subject.
-Learn more about the incredible story of Klimt’s last-ever painting.
+This once-controversial painting has recently sold for over $108.4 million dollars.

 Gustav Klimt, Lady with Fan, 1917-1918, private collection.
 Photograph by Markus Guschelbauer via Belvedere.